meliodas0n/learn/maths/linear_algebra.md

   4. The leading entry in each nonzero row is 1.
   5. Each leading 1 is the only nonzero entry in its column.

+An `echelon matrix` (respectively, `reduced echelon matrix`) is one that is in echelon form (respectively, reduced echelon form).
+Property 2 says that the leading entries form an *echelon* (“steplike”) pattern that moves down and to the right through the matrix.
+Property 3 is a simple consequence of property 2.